manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### _Testability_

-- The system need to have unit tests for all methods except methods that implement Input or Output Operations , using the JUnit 4 framework."The development team must implement unit tests for all methods except methods that implement
+>Implement unit tests for all methods except methods that implement Input/Output operations.
-  Input/Output operations.
-The unit tests should be implemented using the JUnit 4 framework."

-- The aplication must support another types of test besides Covid-19 and Blood Tests.
 - The aplication must order clients by TIF and name.

 ## +

 ### Design Constraints